 Relatedly, administrative enforcers can be more specialized than judges or prosecutors, which facilitates monitoring (Landis, 1938).
 Moreover, regulators are able to conduct investigations and design effective policies, while the judicial system produces case law based on the facts presented to the judge.
 In the case of ambulance fraud, assessing medical necessity requires specialized knowledge by the enforcer.
 Compared to Department of Justice attorneys, the MAC administrators responsible for checking prior authorization requirements focus solely on Medicare regulations.
-Thus, while the Department of Justice must convince unspecialized judges and juries that care was not medically necessary, MAC administrators can more competently and efficiently examine supporting documentation and decide whether a reimbursement is justified.
+Whereas the Department of Justice must convince unspecialized judges and juries that care was not medically necessary, MAC administrators can more competently and efficiently examine supporting documentation and decide whether a reimbursement is justified.

-8.3 Broader Effects
+7.3 Broader Effects

-In addition to deterrence, regulation and litigation can produce other effects that are difficult to measure empirically.
+In addition to deterrence, regulation and litigation can have other effects that are difficult to measure empirically.
 In response to increased scrutiny, some may choose to forgo fraud in the first place, a general deterrence effect of unknown magnitude (Shavell, 1991; Leder-Luis, 2019).
 Conversely, individuals intent on committing health care fraud may substitute away from one particular scheme and pursue others that are more difficult for authorities to detect.

 Regulation and litigation both have costs that affect their relative efficiency.
 Because monitoring paperwork for prior authorization is much simpler than ex post enforcement against fraudulent claims, regulation can likely accomplish the same level of deterrence at a much lower cost.
-The chief actuary for CMS estimated the cost of implementing prior authorization nationwide at only "\$38.1 million in the first expansion year and \$28.6 million per year in subsequent years," substantially less than the potential cost of prosecuting all fraudulent ambulance firms (Spitalnic, 2018).
-Furthermore, litigation expends scarce Department of Justice and Federal Bureau of Investigation resources, which may come with the opportunity cost of less effort in other areas.
+Medicare's estimated cost of \$28-38 million to enforce prior authorization is very low compared to the expected cost of prosecuting up to 3,000 firms participating in this industry.

-On the other hand, regulation may be costly if it results in care being rationed inefficiently (American Medical Association, 2021) or imposes large hassle costs on patients (Herd and Moynihan, 2018) and providers (Dunn et al., 2021).
-In the context of non-emergent ambulance rides for dialysis patients, we find no evidence supporting the former concern, as discussed in Section 6, although this result may not hold for regulations in other settings.
-In terms of hassle costs, it is unlikely that patients or physicians bear large costs from prior authorization, as ambulance companies are largely responsible for supplying a proof of medical necessity to MAC administrators.
-On the other hand, our finding that some ambulance companies became more specialized in non-emergent rides after the reform, as shown in Figure 7, could reflect a barrier to entry for suppliers of non-emergent rides.
+On the other hand, regulation may be costly if it results in care being rationed inefficiently (American Medical Association, 2021) or creates large hassle costs for patients (Herd and Moynihan, 2018) and providers (Dunn et al., 2021).
+In the context of non-emergent ambulance rides for dialysis patients, we find no evidence of the first concern, although our results showing no effect of prior authorization on health outcomes in Section 5 may not hold for regulations in other settings.
+In terms of hassle costs, it is unlikely that prior authorization imposes a large burden on patients or physicians, as ambulance companies are the ones largely responsible for supplying a proof of medical necessity to MAC administrators.
+At the same time, our finding that some ambulance companies became more specialized in non-emergent rides after the reform could reflect a barrier to entry for suppliers of non-emergent rides.
 This finding is also consistent with theoretical evidence that regulations can be efficient even when some firms profit from regulatory capture (Glaeser and Shleifer, 2003).

 One potential benefit of imposing hassle costs through regulation, however, is the potential for regulation to act as a screening mechanism.
-If the regulation is well targeted, only medically necessary services will be rendered, as providers and patients anticipate that only proper claims will be approved (Zeckhauser, 2021).
-The pattern of denial rates shown in Figure 10 provides evidence of this phenomenon: following an initial spike in denied claims, the denial rate starts to fall once firms begin submitting claims only for medically necessary rides.
+If the regulation is well targeted, only medically necessary services will be rendered, as providers and patients anticipate that only valid claims will be approved (Zeckhauser, 2021).
+Both the fact that prior authorization resulted in a more-appropriate mix of patients taking ambulance rides and the pattern of denial rates shown in Figure 10 provide evidence of this phenomenon.

-9 Conclusion
+8 Conclusion